-- 2.46 A "duty Minister" is assigned to deal with urgent issues requiring ministerial involvement during extended holiday periods, most notably Christmas and New Year, when many Ministers may be out of contact.
-The Prime Minister's Office prepares a roster of duty Ministers for such periods to ensure that a Minister is always available. - 2.47 The duty Minister's role is to carry out urgent ministerial functions on behalf of absent colleagues under the authority of section 7 of the Constitution Act (see paragraph 2.21) and to act as the first point of contact for officials.
+- A "duty Minister" is assigned to deal with urgent issues requiring ministerial involvement during extended holiday periods, most notably Christmas and New Year, when many Ministers may be out of contact.
+The Cabinet-Prime Minister's Office, with the authority of the Prime Minister, prepares a roster of duty Ministers for such periods to ensure that a Minister is always available. - 2.47 The duty Minister's role is to carry out urgent ministerial functions on behalf of absent colleagues under the authority of section 7 of the Constitution Act (see paragraph 2.21) and to act as the first point of contact for officials.
 The duty Minister should, where possible, contact the relevant portfolio Minister(s) before making a public statement, making a decision, or issuing instructions to officials.
-The duty Minister should contact the Prime Minister or Acting Prime Minister if: - (a) the portfolio Minister cannot be contacted; or - (b) the portfolio Minister considers that the matter needs consideration by a wider group of Ministers or at the Cabinet level.
+The duty Minister should contact the Prime Minister or Acting Prime Minister if: - (a) the portfolio Minister cannot be contacted; or - (b) the portfolio Minister considers that the matter requires consideration by a wider group of Ministers or at the Cabinet level.